2021 Summer Festival

 I transferred/donated/want to renew my subscription from 2020 to 2021.
 What does this change mean for me?

-Many of the performance times have been adjusted due to the new venue.
+Many performance times have been adjusted due to the new venue.
 Our box office will help you navigate through your options.

-There is VIP Parking available for $5.
+There is VIP parking at Hudson Gardens available for $5.
 Patrons who have already purchased parking in Central City can opt in for $5 parking and a partial refund or a full refund.
-All patrons who purchased 2020 A-Level subscriptions will receive complimentary parking at the VIP lot.
+All patrons who purchased 2020 A-Level subscriptions receive complimentary parking at the VIP lot.

-All 2019 and 2020 subscribers will be given priority access to renew or purchase subscriptions for the 2022 Festival at the opera house.
+All 2019 and 2020 subscribers are given priority access to renew or purchase subscriptions for the 2022 Festival at the Opera House.
 Your seats will be held.
 You will be contacted in the fall for 2022 subscription options.

 What are the ticket options for 2021?

-Please note: No new subscriptions will be sold in 2021, but 2022 subscriptions will be available for purchase in the fall.
+Please note: No new subscriptions will be sold in 2021, but 2022 subscriptions will be available for purchase in the fall of 2021.

 What are the health and safety protocols for the 2021 Festival?

-- There will be at least 25ft between performers/orchestra and the audience.
+- There will be 25 feet between performers/orchestra and the audience

 - Additional cleaning will be conducted at all venues.